-In the eyes of the law, injury causes two kinds of pain: physical and emotional.
-In a personal injury case, a negligent party can inflict injury and mental anguish.
+In the eyes of the law, injury causes two kinds of pain: physical injury and emotional injury.
+Thus, in a personal injury case, a negligent party can inflict both personal injury and mental anguish.
 Physical injury and pain are easy to quantify.
-Mental anguish is more difficult.
+Mental anguish is much more difficult.

 Conditions like anxiety, depression, and post-traumatic stress disorder are examples of what makes suffering cross the legal threshold into mental anguish.

 For instance, if you suffer an injury in a car accident and develop a phobia of driving, you have a case for a mental anguish lawsuit.

 Suing for mental anguish damages isn’t a new phenomenon.
 It dates back to Ancient Rome, as many of our modern laws do.
 Roman law allowed its citizens to seek damages for personal injury and for property damage.

 The courts based these damages on the plaintiff’s “sense of outrage” rather than on any economic loss.
 Thus, Roman citizens could seek damages for pain, suffering, and mental anguish.